 - 5.3.1 Native language.
 A student's native language may be accepted as a substitute modern language if that language is considered pertinent to theological research by the student's doctoral supervisory committee. - 5.3.2 Other languages.
 The student's supervisory committee may recommend that an ancient or modern language may be substituted for one of the normally designated ancient or modern languages where both of the following conditions apply: (1) that language is vital for his or her program of study; (2) the substitution will not impair either the integrity of the program or the student's ability to undertake specialized research in his or her field.
 The recommendation is made on the Exemption from Language Requirements Form to the department.
-If the department supports the recommendation, it refers it to the ADC for decision. - 5.3.3 Change in program of study.
-If a student at a subsequent stage of the program changes his or her area of research so that the substituted language is no longer vital for the program of study, the student's supervisory committee will decide whether additional language requirements are necessary (see 5.1.3) in order to safeguard the integrity of the program and the student's ability to undertake specialized research in his or her new area.
-Any additional requirements are to be communicated to the AD Office by the chair of the committee and reported to the AD Council.
+If the department supports the recommendation, it refers it to the ADC for decision.

+5.3.3 Change in program of study.
+If a student at a subsequent stage of the program changes their area of research so that an approved language is no longer vital for the program of study, the student's supervisory committee will decide whether additional language requirements are necessary in order to safeguard the integrity of the program and the student's ability to undertake specialized research in his or her new area.
+Any such changes are reported to the TST AD Office according to the requirements in Sec.
+5.1.3.